Bound-state confinement after trap-expansion dynamics in integrable systems: Model and quantum transport protocols

 In protocol $(a)$ the full system undergoes unitary dynamics under the Hamiltonian~\eqref{eq:ham}.
 In the second protocol (Fig.~\ref{fig0:quench} $(b)$) we evolve the full system up to a time $t^*$.
 As the dynamics progresses, the initial $p$-N\'eel state ``melts''.
 For $t>t^*$ the evolution happens under the Hamiltonian~\eqref{eq:ham} restricted to the region $B$ on the right of $|N_p\rangle$ (see Fig.~\ref{fig0:quench}), whereas part $A$ of the system is ``frozen''.
 We choose $t^*$ large enough to ensure that the system is in the hydrodynamic limit but not too large, so that region $A$ contains a finite density of unbound particles.
 As we will discuss in section~\ref{sec:conf}, the latter condition is crucial to observe bound-state confinement.

-As anticipated, in both protocols $(a)$ and $(b)$ of Fig.~\ref{fig0:quench}, at $t>0$ part $A$ of the chain ``melts'' because $|N_p\rangle$ is not an eigenstate of~\eqref{eq:ham}.
+As anticipated, in both protocols $(a)$ and $(b)$ of Fig.~\ref{fig0:quench}, since $|N_p\rangle$ is not an eigenstate of~\eqref{eq:ham}, the part $A$ of the chain starts to ``melt'' from arbitrarily small times $t=\epsilon>0$.
 First, the dynamics of an infinite homogeneous chain prepared in $|N_p\rangle$ gives rise to a Generalized Gibbs Ensemble~\cite{calabrese2016introduction} ($GGE$) with extensive thermodynamic entropy.
 Provided that $\ell$ is large enough, local properties in the bulk of region $A$ are described by the $GGE$ arising in the homogeneous chain.
 Oppositely, at the interface between region $A$ and the rest, the dynamics leads to the formation of a nontrivial profile.
-Specifically, in the long-time limit, provided that $t\ll \ell$, to ensure that the central region has a finite density of excitations, ballistic transport sets in.
+Specifically, in the long-time limit ballistic transport sets in.
+As it will be explained in Section \ref{sec:conf}, provided that $t\ll \ell$ to ensure that the central region has a finite density of excitations, $GHD$ description is valid.
 This means that expectation values of generic local observables ${\mathcal O}(x,t)$ (with $x$ measured from the interface between $A$ and rest) are functions of $\zeta:=x/t$, and not of space and time separately.
 The expectation values of ${\mathcal O}(\zeta)$ can be obtained (see section~\ref{sec:ghd}) by using the Generalized Hydrodynamics~\cite{castro-alvaredo2016emergent,bertini2016transport} ($GHD$).
 Crucially, since the $XXZ$ chain is interacting, for sufficiently large $\Delta>1$ transport of bound states (of arbitrary size) of elementary excitations from region $A$ to $B$ is inhibited in the ballistic regime.
-This means that the expectation values ${\mathcal O}(\zeta)$ for $\zeta>0$ are fully determined by magnon-like excitations.
-This bound-state confinement happens for both the protocols of Fig.~\ref{fig0:quench}.
-As already stressed, for the protocol in Fig.~\ref{fig0:quench} $(a)$ the dynamics at asymptotically long times leads to zero density of magnon-like excitations in the bulk of $A$.
+This means that the expectation values ${\mathcal O}(\zeta)$ for $\zeta>0$ are fully determined by magnonic excitations.
+This bound-state confinement happens for both the protocols of Fig.~\ref{fig0:quench} at times $t\ll \ell$.
+As already stressed, for the protocol in Fig.~\ref{fig0:quench} $(a)$ the dynamics at asymptotically long times leads to zero density of magnonic excitations in the bulk of $A$.
 As we will discuss in section~\ref{sec:conf} this will lead to the deconfinement of bound states.